Pomerac, Otaheite Apple or Jamaican Apple: Benefits, Recipes and More!

 Pomerac wine

 Funny enough, I have this wine in my fridge… a couple years now!
-I’ll have to get the recipe from the friend that gifted it – will update you when I do.
+It’s pretty good!

 What do you make with pomerac?
 Let me know in the comments!